Strategizing your products’ pricing to generate more sales without losing profit margins would be best.

-If you are small business selling your product which cost you $20 to get it ready at a 45% markup, here’s how you will price the product
+If you are a small business selling your product which costs you $20 to get it ready at a 45% markup, here’s how you will price the product

 Retail Price = [ (20) ÷ ( 100 – 45) ] x 100 ]

 = [ 20 ÷ 55 ] x 100

 As you can guess, a competitive pricing strategy is about pricing your product based on competition in the market.

 Here you will be pricing your product based on all the data you get from your competitors on their pricing.

 This conscious pricing method against your competitors considers their price as a benchmark where you will price yours below that.